 The Importance of Being Prepared

-Last summer, John had his parents coming from India.
+Last summer, John had his parents come from India.
 The three weeks for which they came were so small that he thought they wouldn’t be in need of insurance.
 The first week itself, his father had a minor heart attack.
 The hospital bills summed up to close to $30,000; what a huge amount would have been saved with Visitor Insurance.
 This is a real example of how important preparation is.

 How to Choose the Right Visitor Insurance